leesangjun1903/NLP-and-Audio/Frameworks/readme.md

 - PC-Agent: A Hierarchical Multi-Agent Collaboration Framework for Complex Task Automation on PC
 - Look Before You Leap: A GUI-Critic-R1 Model for Pre-Operative Error Diagnosis in GUI Automation
 - Mobile-Agent-v3: Fundamental Agents for GUI Automation
+- Zep: A Temporal Knowledge Graph Architecture for Agent Memory

 # DataBase
 - LanceDB : https://github.com/lancedb/vectordb-recipes